 The Social System was developed in 1994 as an outgrowth of the Honor System and in keeping with the philosophy that students should assume a significant role in shaping their lives at Lyon.
-The system establishes a code of conduct by which Lyon students agree to abide in their interactions with other members of the Lyon community.
+The system establishes a code of conduct by which Lyon students agree to abide.